 How to count unique values in Python

 Learn how to count unique values in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Explore different methods, tips, real-world applications, and common error debugging.

-In this article, you'll explore several techniques to get this count, from simple set() conversions to more advanced library functions.
-You'll also find practical tips, real-world applications, and advice to debug common errors.
+In this article, we explore several techniques to get unique counts.
+We also cover practical tips, review real-world applications, and provide essential advice to debug and ensure your code produces accurate results.

 Using set() to count unique values